owenh000/asciidoctor-multipage/README.md

   this attribute set) is to add a few CSS rules in the document header just after the regular stylesheet—whether linked or embedded, default or custom—using an automatically registered DocinfoProcessor extension.
-- To change the navigation labels (as might be necessary for localization), use the `multipage-nav-previous-label`, `multipage-nav-up-label`, `multipage-nav-home-label`, and `multipage-nav-next-label` *document attributes*.
+- To change the navigation labels, use the `multipage-nav-previous-label`, `multipage-nav-up-label`, `multipage-nav-home-label`, and `multipage-nav-next-label` *document attributes*.
 See `test/black-box-docs/nav-labels/nav-labels.adoc`.